-(a) Use commercially available cyclonic separators with cut-off sizes of 10 μm and 2.5 μm for the collection of the PM10 and PM2.5 samples, respectively;
+(a) Commercially available cyclonic separators with cut-off sizes of 10 μm and 2.5 μm for the collection of the PM10 and PM2.5 samples, respectively shall be used;

-(b) The PM10 and PM2.5 cyclones shall fulfill the specifications for the separation efficiency described in Tables 12.1. and 12.2., respectively;
+(b) The PM10 and PM2.5 cyclones shall fulfil the specifications for the separation efficiency described in Tables 12.1. and 12.2., respectively;

 (c) Place the cyclonic separators at the outlet of the sampling probe.
 Connect the cyclonic separator directly at the outlet of the sampling probe using appropriate fittings made of conductive stainless steel.
-Do not use any kind of sampling tubes between the probe and the cyclonic separator;
+Do not use any kind of sampling tubes between the probe and the cyclonic separator.

-(d) Inspect and clean the inner walls of the cyclones frequently following the specifications of the instrument manufacturer regarding the method and frequency.
+The testing facility shall inspect and clean the inner walls of the cyclones frequently following the specifications of the instrument manufacturer regarding the method and frequency.

 Table 12.1.
-Separation efficiency specifications of PM10 cyclones
+Separation efficiency specifications of PM10 cyclonic separator